ahoereth/ddpg/docs/report/report.md

 A user implementing an algorithm like DDPG[^ddpg] only needs to create a single class inheriting from `model`[^modelclass] and stick to the interface put forward by it.
 Another implementation of this concept for the DQN algorithm is planned, but not yet completed.

-Behind the scences the model class will take care of threaded experience generation with multiple agents and multithreaded feeding of data to and training of the Tensorflow network.
+Behind the scenes the model class will take care of threaded experience generation with multiple agents and multithreaded feeding of data to and training of the Tensorflow network.
 Performance gains of this approach for normally not asynchronous algorithms like DDPG and DQN will need to be investigated and were out of the scope of this project.

 To use the implemented algorithm one should take a look at the README[^readmemd] file and the `run.py`[^runpy] and `torcs.py`[^torcspy] -- the latter two files should be self explanatory and need to be edited for hyperparameter tuning.